lsolesen/optimafootball-com-jekyll/_pages/cv.md

 ## Marital status:

-* Lives in Shanghai, China, with my wife, Katrine
+* Lives in Shanghai, China, with my wife, Katrine and our boy, Nohr Wu